iqlusioninc/crates/zeroize/README.md

 **No insecure fallbacks.
 No dependencies<sup>‡</sup>. `#![no_std]`.
 No functionality besides securely zeroing memory.**

-This crate has one job and one function: `secure_zero_memory()`, and it provides the thinnest portable wrapper for secure zeroing intrinsics.
+This crate provides the thinnest portable wrapper for secure zeroing intrinsics available.
 If it can't find a way to securely zero memory, **it will refuse to compile**.

 Don't worry about that though: it supports almost every tier 1 and 2 Rust platform (and even most of tier 3!).
-See below for compatiblity.
+See below for compatibility.

 ## Platform Support / Intrinsics